jeremylynch83/drjeremylynch/master.md

 # Terms and Conditions {General}

-The content provided on this website is for general informational and educational purposes only.
-It does not constitute medical advice and should not be relied upon as such.
+The content on this website is provided for general information and educational purposes only.
+It is not medical advice and should not be relied upon as such.

-No doctor–patient relationship is established by accessing or reading the information on this site.
-A professional relationship is created only when a user books and attends a consultation or clinic appointment with the doctor through the appropriate booking channels provided.
+Accessing or reading this information does not create a doctor–patient relationship.
+A professional relationship is established only when you book and attend a consultation or clinic appointment through the appropriate booking channels.

-Although reasonable efforts are made to ensure that the information on this website is accurate and up to date, no representations, warranties, or guarantees (express or implied) are given regarding its completeness, accuracy, reliability, or suitability for any particular purpose.
+While reasonable efforts are made to ensure that the information is accurate and up to date, no guarantee is given regarding its completeness, accuracy, reliability, or suitability for any particular purpose.

-To the fullest extent permitted by law, the website owner shall not be held liable for any loss, injury, or damage, whether direct, indirect, or consequential, arising out of, or in connection with, the use of this website or reliance on any information contained herein.
+To the fullest extent permitted by law, the website owner accepts no liability for any loss, injury, or damage, whether direct or indirect, arising from use of this website or reliance on its content.

-Users are strongly advised to consult a healthcare professionals regarding any medical concerns or conditions.
-Never disregard or delay seeking professional medical advice because of information obtained from this website.
+Users are strongly advised to seek advice from a qualified healthcare professional regarding any medical concerns or conditions.
+Never disregard or delay seeking medical advice because of information found on this website.

 # Fees {General}